 All cannabusinesses should take careful steps to monitor the growing and storage process to stop the spread of mold that causes potentially deadly mycotoxins.

-While few love new regulations, mycotoxin testing laws exist around the world in all forms of agriculture, so maybe we should view these new rules in a positive light.
+While few love new regulations, mycotoxin cannabis testing laws exist around the world in all forms of agriculture, so maybe we should view these new rules in a positive light.
 It’s the industry maturing – cannabis slowing catching to other industries.
 Either way, keeping consumers safe and healthy should always be your company’s main priority, so good on you for taking the first step.
 If you have any questions, reach out, we’re here to help!